opensearch-project/project-website/_posts/2024-11-26-opensearch-performance-2.17.md

 |Speedup factor, compared to OS 1.3 (geo mean)	|1.0	|1.27	|1.50	|2.62	|3.78	|4.51	|5.29	|7.95	|7.96	|
 |Relative latency, compared to OS 1.3 (geo mean)	|100%	|78.89	|66.80	|38.20	|26.45	|22.17	|18.92	|12.58	|15.93	|

+ For a detailed benchmark analysis or to run your own benchmarks, see the [Appendix](#appendix---benchmarking-tests-and-results).

 ## Queries

 OpenSearch has made the following query improvements.